If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Ultimately, finding the "best child custody lawyer" for your case will be relatively subjective.
-However, there are review sites to determine if a child lawyer would be right for you where lawyers and clients have left feedback.
+However, there are review sites to determine if a child lawyer would suit you where lawyers and clients have left feedback.

 One of the best places to look is on Avvo.
 You can see an example of my own Avvo profile here.

-And look to see if what people have said about them on Google.
+And look to see what people have said about them on Google.

 Tip #6 -Find a Child Custody Law Firm You Can Trust

-Finding a firm that focuses on your particular problem is useful, but it is equally important to find a firm you want to work with.
+Finding a firm that focuses on your particular problem is helpful, but it is equally important to finding a firm you want to work with.
 Legal issues are always stressful to deal with, so you want a team you feel you can trust with your case.